StinkyDubeau/hogs-api/API Documentation.md

 **API keys may be rolling in the future.*

-## Create a news post with `post("/api/news")`.
+## Create a news post with `post("/news/create")`.

 Usage: Upload a new post to the database.
 Send a title, author, body and (optionally) an abstract.
-A date one will be automatically assigned when the post is uploaded.
+A date will be automatically assigned when the post is uploaded.

 The abstract is _not_ a subtitle, but a short summary of the article that will be shown when browsing the newsfeed.